annaarntsen/1933_Project_2/src/README.txt

 	- Anna Arntsen (arnts071) and Ariel Larin (larin006)

-•  Contributions of each partner (if working with a partner)
-	- Created project outline and wrote / tested accordingly - collaborated for all parts.
+•  Contributions of each partner (if working with a partner) Created project outline and wrote / tested accordingly - collaborated for all parts.
 	- Ariel Contributions: Battleboats.java, Cells.java, placeBoats in Board.java, inBounds in Board.java, overLap in Board.java
 	- Anna Contributions:
-		- Wrote README and project outline
+		- Wrote README, project outline, and comments
 		Battleboats:
-		- locateCoordinates() and Battleboats(length, orient)
+		- Wrote locateCoordinates() and Battleboats(length, orient)
 		Board:
-		- boardLength and boatsSunk variables
+		- Wrote boardLength and boatsSunk variables
 		- Updates in placeBoats(), inBounds(), overLap(), Board()
 		- Wrote fire(), checkSunk(), checkWin(), display(), print()
 		Game: